What you swap peanut oil out for will all depend on whether you’re changing it for the flavor or characteristics.

 It’s made from the seeds of a peanut plant.

-It’s favorably used for frying as it has a high smoke point and leaves food crispy on the outside and tender on the inside.
+It’s often used for frying as it has a high smoke point and leaves food crispy on the outside, and tender on the inside.

 It also gives a cleaner flavor and passes on a neutral taste to the food being fried.